North Korea calls latest UN sanctions 'an act of war'

 - North Korea says resolution is a "complete economic blockade"

-Last week, the UN Security Council unanimously adopted US-drafted sanctions against North Korea for its November intercontinental ballistic missile test.
+The UN Security Council unanimously adopted US-drafted sanctions against North Korea last week, following a November intercontinental ballistic missile (ICBM) test experts said was Pyongyang's most advanced yet.

 Nikki Haley, the US ambassador to the UN, said the new sanctions will strangle North Korea's energy supplies and tighten restrictions on smuggling.

-The resolution cuts exports of gasoline, diesel and other refined oil products by a total of 89%, Haley said.
-It also bans exports of industrial equipment, machinery, transportation vehicles and industrial metals to North Korea, and requires countries using the reclusive nation's laborers to send them back home within 24 months.
+The resolution cuts exports of gasoline, diesel and other refined oil products by a total of 89%.
+It also bans the export of industrial equipment, machinery, transportation vehicles and industrial metals to North Korea, and requires countries currently hosting North Korean migrant workers to repatriate them within 24 months.

+Around 100,000 North Koreans work overseas, according to the UN, many of them in "slave-like" conditions.
+Most of their wages are sent back home, raking in an estimated $500 million each year for Kim Jong Un's regime.
-Additionally, the resolution prohibits countries from smuggling North Korean coal and other prohibited commodities by sea.

-The Council authorized member states to inspect, seize, and impound any vessels in their territorial waters found to be providing prohibited items.
+The new UN resolution also prohibits countries from smuggling North Korean coal and other prohibited commodities by sea and authorizes member states to inspect, seize and impound any vessels in their territorial waters found to be transporting prohibited items.

+Earlier this month Washington asked the UN to ban 10 ships from entering ports across the world over alleged dealings with North Korea.

+The latest round of sanctions come just three months after the UN passed a US-drafted resolution described by Haley at the time as "by far the strongest measures ever imposed on North Korea."

 'Complete economic blockade'

-In a statement on its official KCNA news agency, North Korea's foreign ministry lashed out against the sanctions, saying the US is intimidated by the nation's nuclear power.
+In a statement on its official KCNA news agency, North Korea's foreign ministry lashed out against the latest sanctions, saying the US is intimidated by the nation's nuclear power.

 "The United States, completely terrified at our accomplishment ... is getting more and more frenzied in the moves to impose the harshest-ever sanctions and pressure on our country," the statement said.